123survesh/website/content/posts/terraria-logs.md

 #### Things I am looking forward to

-- I still have not found a crystal heart, I will be needing it to increase my life count.
+- I still have not found a crystal heart, I will be needing it to increase my life count. (later that day I got one!!)
 - Fight the eye of cthulu or some boss
 - Get some wings